New Naira Notes: Nigerian soldiers fighting Boko Haram find it hard to buy food - Ndume

 According to him, unavailability of the new naira notes has created lots of inconveniences for the troops in the front lines, as they are not able to cope since there are no banks in most local government areas that are experiencing security challenges in the country.

-“I want to join other concerned Nigerians for voicing out their anger on the current shortages of the newly redesigned naira notes which jas crippled economic activities all over the country.
+“I want to join other concerned Nigerians for voicing out their anger on the current shortages of the newly redesigned naira notes which has crippled economic activities all over the country.

 “I want to tell Federal Government, and particularly the CBN that the situation on ground is not only affecting the masses, but most importantly is affecting the military operations, other security agencies who are fighting against terrorism and other criminal activities in the country.